We will offer our services at a new satellite office located in the Human Services Center in Westminster at:

 Understanding that property tax increases can create a hardship for some, there are programs that can help.
 If you were 65 in 2016, lived in your home for 10 years, filled out the Senior Exemption form and were approved, the exemption will be reflected on your 2017 tax bill.
 Also, if the taxes cause a hardship, there is a Property Tax Deferral Program offered by the State of Colorado.
 For more information about this program or to obtain an application, please visit the Adams County Treasurers website at http://www.adcogov.org/senior-and-veteran-property-tax-deferral-program

 or call the Treasures Office at 720-523-6160.
 There are also programs available such as; disabled Veteran Property Tax Exemption, Property Tax Rent/Heat Rebate and the Property Tax Work-Off Programs.
 For more information on these programs visit the Colorado Division of Property Taxation website at https://www.colorado.gov/pacific/dola/property-taxation

 Your real estate taxes are what fund many of our schools, fire fighting resources, police protection, libraries and other important public services.
 Our communities and futures would be compromised if these services weren’t adequately funded.
 I encourage everyone to keep in mind that the revenue resulting from the appreciation in the value of your property is passed on to our schools, fire districts and all the entities that work together to make and keep our county such a wonderful place to live and work.

-THANK YOU FOR ALLOWING US THE PRIVILEGE TO SERVE YOU!
+THANK YOU FOR ALLOWING US THE PRIVILEGE OF SERVING YOU!